fxhash/fxhash-website/src/doc/artist/params.md

 # fx(params) update modes

 For each individual parameter that you specify, you can also set a specific update mode for.
 The default update mode is `"page-reload"` and describes the known behaviour of updating the artwork by performing a full page-load on the artwork.
-By setting the update mode to `"sync"` the parameter will be updated through the controllers without performaing a full page-load on the artwork.
+By setting the update mode to `"sync"` the parameter will be updated through the controllers without performing a full page-load on the artwork.

 ```js
 {